armin-reichert/pacman/README.md

 Why hasn't this **racist, homophobic game** long been forbidden?
 GLM, LGBTQ activists, please take over!

-And Now for Something Completely Different...
+"And Now for Something Completely Different..."

 ## How to run the game